edgonzalesjr/Detection-Lab/README.md

 - Should have set up safeguards
   - Follow Company's Acceptable Use Policy.
-  - Disable services that are not needed, in this case the Remote Desktop feature.
+  - Disable any unnecessary services, such as the Remote Desktop feature in this case.
-  - Use long and complex password for Remote Desktop if it is required in the environment.
+  - Use a long and complex password for Remote Desktop if it is required in your environment.
   - Implement Zero Trust architecture.
 Endpoints are verified each time they connect to services and resources on the network.

 ## Acknowledgements